nholtz/steel1-book/_build/tension/T20/W-brace-01.md

 Note that this was given as problem PA2, Jan 22, 2015.

+## Problem Statement

 Compute the factored tension resistance, $T_r$, of the following assembly.
 Steel is G40.21 350W and bolts are 3/4" ASTM A325 in 22mm punched holes.

 ![End Details](images/brace1.svg)